The Ultimate Adventure Through Colombia

 Day 7

-Wake to the sound of nature immersed in truly idyllic settings, then join a tour of the wild property grounds to learn the basic philosophy of permaculture design, ethics, and principles and see how these were applied to the building of Cannúa.
-Continue with a short hike to some amazing viewpoints, learning about Cannúa’s reforestation project that has revived 22 glorious acres of land, attracting endangered birds, frogs, and other native species back to the area.
-This afternoon, you'll hop on a quick transfer to the airport and board your flight to Santa Marta, the first Spanish settlement in Colombia nestled on the northern Caribbean coast.
-The remainder of the evening is free to wander the charming historic center, featuring colorful colonial architecture and supposedly the oldest cathedral in the whole of South America.
+Immersed in a truly idyllic setting, you'll wake to the sounds of nature, before joining a tour of the wild property grounds.
+You'll learn the basic philosophy of permaculture design, ethics, and principles and see how these were applied to the building of Cannúa.
+Continue with a short hike to some amazing viewpoints, learning about Cannúa’s reforestation project which has revived 22 lush acres of land, attracting endangered birds, frogs, and other native species back to the area.
+In the afternoon, take a quick transfer to the airport for your flight to Santa Marta, Colombia’s first Spanish settlement, nestled along the northern Caribbean Coast.
+From there, you’ll head to a charming family-run guesthouse perched on a hill, with stunning views of the jungle and sea near Tayrona National Park.
+Enjoy a leisurely evening – relax, explore the natural surroundings, or take a refreshing dip in the pool.

 Day 8